 - Working together and directly with startup companies to influence their products

 - Providing technical leadership and influence to encourage the growing cyber eco-system

 Where can I go to get advice on travelling to China?

 How can I develop working relationships if there is a language barrier?

 GOV.UK has a list of translators and interpreters in China.
 You should research whether a service provider will be suitable.

-The FCO does not accept any liability arising to any person for any loss or damage suffered through using these service providers or this information.
+The FCDO does not accept any liability arising to any person for any loss or damage suffered through using these service providers or this information.